Skip to main content

 8. Pay the Application Fee: Submission must be accompanied by the one-time application fee.
 It is non-refundable and can be paid by credit card (Master Card or VISA) or debit/ATM.
 By state law, this fee can only be waived or deferred through the conditions outlined here by the Graduate School.

-Note: Please do not send materials/documents to the Department or Graduate School until you are recommended for admissions.
+Do not send materials/documents to the Industrial and Systems Engineering (I SY E) Department or Graduate School until you are recommended for admissions.
 All documents should be uploaded with your application.

 Questions